tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

   * ☝️ Why are they important when job-seeking?

-  * 🙋 It is the first impression recruiters and prospective employers will have of our resume.
+  * 🙋 It is the first impression recruiters and prospective employers will have of our projects.

   * ☝️And what should we include in order to make it a good, high-quality `README` that we would want employers to see?

-  * 🙋A `README` should include a a project title, the technology used, screen shots, installation instructions, instructions on how to use it, tets, any credits you need to give, as well as contributors.
+  * 🙋A `README` should include a project title, the technology used, screen shots, installation instructions, instructions on how to use it, tests, any credits you need to give, as well as contributors.

 * Show students how to pin a repository in GitHub.
 Navigate to `www.github.com/<yourUsername>` and click `Customize your pins`: